P666R/Task-Management-App/frontend/README.md

 ## Installation and Setup

-1. Change directory to frontend folder:
+1. Change directory to frontend folder (provided you have already setup the backend):
    ```bash
    cd frontend
    ```